 A supplier must make a copy of this code available to a client.

 Notes

-This is a compilation of the Fair Trading (Fitness Industry Code of Practice) Regulations 2020.
+This is a compilation of the Fair Trading (Fitness Industry Code of Practice) Regulations 2020 and includes amendments made by other written laws.
 For provisions that have come into operation see the compilation table.

 Compilation table